Galapagos - Formalities

 This new rule is what most cruisers are concerned about.
 In January 2014, the Galapagos National Park received ministerial approval to make law its rules applying to the arrival of foreign boats in the Galapagos Marine Reserve.
 The changes give approval to conduct an interview with the captain on arrival to complete an environmental risk assessment of each boat.

 The assessment of risk is now known to include an inspection of the hull of each boat with a diver from the GNP.
 The inspection could simply be a look from the surface, a snorkel of your hull or an actual dive with tanks – it seems to be luck of the draw.
-It is advisable to have your hull professionally cleaned before departing for the Galapagos and to have a certificate to show this has been done.
+It is advisable to have your hull thoroughly, perhaps professionally, cleaned before departing for the Galapagos and, if possible, to have a certificate to show this has been done.
 To be extra sure, weather permitting, jump in and give the boat a final clean 50 miles offshore.
 Filming the cleaning and taking pictures will also provide proof that your boat is not a problem.

 The cost of this is borne by the visitor and the fee is $50 per person on board.
 The ministerial approval also gives the GNP the authority to demand that if a yacht fails to meet their requirements (reasonable level of risk), they must leave the Galapagos Marine Reserve.
 If assessed (and it can take up to 3 days to know if you have passed or not), you may be required to exit the marine reserve (40 miles offshore), at your own expense, carry out remedial cleaning work on your hull and re-enter.